 You will see two fields that you need to populate; Client ID & Client Secret.

-These fields need to be populated with either Organisation Credentials or Environment Credentials.
+These fields need to be populated with either Organisation Credentials or Business Group Credentials.

 These can be obtained by going to Anypoint Platform -> Management Center -> Access Management -> Organization.

 Click the Business Group or Organization name that the API has been created in.

 Copy the Client Id & Client Secret into the configuration in Anypoint Studio.